robenkleene/collections/cards/software-engineering.md

 ## Terminology

 - **In software engineering, what does ETL stand for?** Extract, transform, load
-- **In software engineering, what is an ETL problem?** Extract data from a source, transform it to match a new system, load it into a new database
+- **In software engineering, what is an ETL problem?** Extract data from a source, transform it to a new format, load it into a new database
 - **In software engineering, what is an example of an ETL problem?**